MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/reporting-overview.md

 [!INCLUDE [cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-## Introduction

-[Dataverse](model-driven-app-glossary.md#dataverse) as a platform supports interaction with many millions of records, filtered down to the relevant security roles, and as such presenting data in a way that permits the correct record to be found in a reliable fashion is an important feature.
+[Microsoft Dataverse](model-driven-app-glossary.md#dataverse) as a platform supports interaction with many millions of records, filtered down to the relevant security roles.
+Dataverse presents data in a way that permits the correct record to be found in a reliable fashion.

 Model-driven apps provide a range of reporting options to enable users to understand the data associated with their business area more easily.

-Some types of reporting are very straightforward to implement, and others require more advanced techniques.
+Some types of reporting are straightforward to implement, and others require more advanced techniques.

 ## Simple reporting techniques

-All of the techniques below are native to Dataverse, and as such they provide a very simple method by which application lifecycle management can be applied.
+All of the techniques described below are native to Dataverse.
+They provide a simple method by which application lifecycle management can be applied.

 ### Table views

-At the most basic level table [views](model-driven-app-glossary.md#view) offer a very straightforward native experience in which records are presented in a tabular fashion.
-It is easy to overlook the power of views, however the fact that a table can have **multiple views** all of which have individual sorting and filtering applied to them can offer a very simple set of review options.
+At the most basic level, table [views](model-driven-app-glossary.md#view) offer a straightforward native experience in which records are presented in a tabular format.
+It is easy to overlook the power of views.
+A table can have multiple views, all of which have individual sorting and filtering applied to them, which offers a simple set of review options to the user.

 ### Charts

-[Charts](model-driven-app-glossary.md#chart) allow app users to view the data presented in a view in a range of ways, which include bar, pie and line charts.
+[Charts](model-driven-app-glossary.md#chart) allow app users to view the data presented in a view in a range of ways, which include bar, pie, and line charts.
 Once again, a table can have multiple charts associated with it, and the charts themselves provide interactivity that enables a user to select a bar and the view will filter accordingly.

-The extract below shows views and charts being used to create a straightforward user experience.
+The extract below shows views and charts used to create an efficient user experience.

 :::image type="content" source="../../maker/model-driven-apps/media/reporting-charts-and-views.gif" alt-text="Solution explorer":::

 ### Forms

-[Forms](model-driven-app-glossary.md#form) can often be thought of as a method of entering data for a [record](model-driven-app-glossary.md#record), however they are an excellent way of providing the user columns of metadata associated with a record.
-Similar to views, a table can have multiple forms.
-This permits forms to be developed that are most suited to the business needs of the individual concerned.
+[Forms](model-driven-app-glossary.md#form) can often be thought of as a method of entering data for a [record](model-driven-app-glossary.md#record).
+However, forms are an excellent way of providing the user columns of metadata associated with a record.
+Similar to views and charts, a table can have multiple forms.
+This permits forms to be developed that are most suited to the business needs of the individual.

 ## Working with SQL Server Reporting style reports

-SSRS reports allow pixel perfect paginated reports to be created that can be rendered on screen and distributed in a range of ways such as PDF, CSV, Excel and so on.
-They are introduced using the classic editor and are solution aware, which helps with application lifecycle management.
+SQL Server Reporting Services (SSRS) reports allow pixel perfect paginated reports to be created that can be rendered on screen and distributed in a range of ways such as PDF, CSV, Excel, and so on.
+The reports are created using the classic editor and are solution aware, which helps with application lifecycle management.
 [Learn more about SSRS reports](add-reporting-to-app.md)

 > [!div class="mx-imgBorder"]
 > ![Progress against goals standard report.](media/progress-against-goals-report.png "Progress against goals standard report")

 ## Power BI Reporting

-Power BI is a trememdously powerful and interactive reporting tool.
+Power BI is a powerful and interactive reporting tool.
 Power BI dashboards and reports can be introduced into model-driven apps in a range of ways.
-Unlike some of the other techniques suggested Power BI reports are not themselves solution aware, so a little more effort is required to ensure that development, test and production scenarios can be maintained.
+Unlike some of the other techniques suggested, Power BI reports are not solution aware.
+So there are more tasks required to ensure that development, test, and production scenarios are maintained.

-Additionally, unless direct query techniques are used record level security will need to be re-introduced into any reporting.
+Additionally, unless direct query techniques are used, record-level security must be reconfigured into the Power BI reports.

-There are 3 techniques for introducing Power BI into your model driven apps.
+There are three techniques for adding Power BI into your model driven apps.

 |Technique|Notes|Power BI Object|
 |---------|--------------|------------|